gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 ### Microwire (uWire)

-The Microwire protocol is a subset of the SPI communication protocol, and is a trademark of National Semiconductor.
+The Microwire protocol is older than the SPI protocol, and began life as a protocol used by National Semiconductors in their COPS processor family[^bib-scienceprog-microwire-compared].
+It is generally equivalent to SPI when `CPOL = 0` and `CPHA = 0`[^bib-microchip-forums-spi-3-wire-microwire].
+The wires are called `SO`, `SI` and `SK`[^bib-ti-an-452-microwire].

 ### mSPI (mini-SPI)